lynaghk/cljs-hiccup-inference/README.md

 For background, see: https://kevinlynagh.com/notes/fast-cljs-react-templates/

 ## Run

 You'll need [Clojure CLI](https://clojure.org/guides/getting_started).
 Then run:

+    git submodule update --init
     clj -A:figwheel

-And Figwheel will open a live-reloading page in your default browser.
+and Figwheel will open a live-reloading page in your default browser.

-Test templates are defined in src/com/keminglabs/cljs_hiccup_inference/main.cljs
+Then play with the templates defined in [src/com/keminglabs/cljs_hiccup_inference/main.cljs](/src/com/keminglabs/cljs_hiccup_inference/main.cljs).

+## Support

+If you like fast things and want to support the author, check out [Finda](https://keminglabs.com/finda/).